Marisa Tomei on Playing Spider-Man’s “Sexy Aunt May,” Going Topless on Camera, and Her Beauty Secrets

 It’s not the first age-defying role that Tomei has played.
 At 44, she famously appeared topless while portraying a stripper in The Wrestler, a performance that won her an Oscar.
 “I thought: Oh my god, what have I done?
 I’m naked, freezing my tatas off in some rank bar!” she said, laughing.
 “But afterwards, women would come up to me and say thank you...It seemed that women felt marginalized after a certain age and this made them feel visible and viable.”

-Here, Tomei speaks with InStyle editor-in-chief Laura Brown about reinventing Aunt May, her oldest friends in the biz (she’s Zoe Kravitz’s godmother!) and her timeless beauty secrets.
+Here, Tomei speaks with Brown about reinventing Aunt May, her oldest friends in the biz (she’s Zoe Kravitz’s godmother!) and her timeless beauty secrets.

 Laura Brown: When you were cast in Spider-Man: Homecoming, people couldn't fathom Aunt May being portrayed as young and sexy.
 Why do you think fans latch onto a quality like age?

 Marisa Tomei: They’re beloved characters.
-There’s an iconography to the actual drawings of the cartoons themselves, and it’s cozy.
+There’s an iconography to the actual drawings of the comics themselves, and it’s cozy.
 But their function is still the same.
 That’s what I tried to keep, and I think Marvel tried to keep.
 She’s still the home[maker], she still cares about him, and she’s really the person he’s most intimate with.
 All the essentials are still there.

 LB: How did the role come about?
 How do you metabolize a role that’s gone through so many different people and iterations?

 MT: It all happened so fast, and within a week [of getting the offer], I was in the project.
-I discovered [May] is basically a Victorian character.
-She basically has a parasol, a high Victorian collar, a low bun and thought: She’s an eccentric, old broad.
+I discovered May is basically a Victorian character.
+She basically has a parasol, a high Victorian collar, a low bun, and I thought: She’s an eccentric, old broad.
 It was a bit like, 'Has it come to this?'
 And then I thought, 'You know what?
 I’m down with it!'
 But Marvel had a very clear vision that just worked, making everybody younger.
 We had a lot of conversations about what her contribution is to Peter Parker, where he gets his values from—and, of course, I was also very interested in the high-waisted pants.

 LB: You said it was going to be Aunt May mixed with Tony Stark.
 What would you choose as Aunt May’s weapon—high-waisted pants?

-I suppose so!
+MT: I suppose so!
 I think there’s a place for her in Ant Man, I keep thinking also.
 I want the cross-pollination.

 LB: When have you felt the most physically confident—and the least?